UGC Moderation Best Practices: Protect Your Brand Without Slowing Down

 A tiered moderation approach

-First tier (automated): filter by keyword blacklist, spam score, and minimum engagement threshold.
-This removes 60–70% of low-quality submissions without human review.
-Second tier (AI-assisted), surface top candidates by relevance score and flag potentially sensitive content.
-Third tier (human), a daily 15-minute review of flagged items and a quick scan of the auto-approved queue.
+Automated tier: filter by keyword blacklist, spam score, and a minimum engagement threshold.
+That alone clears 60–70% of low-quality submissions before a human sees them.
+AI-assisted tier: surface the strongest candidates by relevance score and flag anything potentially sensitive.
+Human tier: a daily 15-minute pass over the flagged items, plus a quick scan of what got auto-approved.

 Rights management overlap